ACTRIS-CCRES/docs/source/services/grafana-server/first-connection.md

 ### AERIS

 If you are unable to use any of the above methods, you can create an AERIS account.
-Click on the **register** link (purple border).
+Click on the **register** link (green border).

 ![grafana home](../../assets/services/grafana/grafana_aeris-sso.png){width=500 align=center}